MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

     >[!IMPORTANT]
     >If you’re running desktop flows on an unattended cluster, ensure that WinAutomation is installed on all machines on which the target Process is copied.
 For more information on attended and unattended desktop flows, click [here](https://docs.microsoft.com/power-automate/desktop-flows/run-desktop-flow).

 1. You can save and then run the flow and see it launch the WinAutomation Process.
-The UI flow will return after the WinAutomation Process run completes.
+The Windows recorder (V1) flow will return after the WinAutomation Process run completes.
 You can view the run results from Power Automate.
 If the Process fails, you can see the error messages as well.

     >[!TIP]
     >If you get exceptions, you may not have the latest Power Automate Desktop installed.
 Install the [latest Power Automate Desktop](https://docs.microsoft.com/power-automate/desktop-flows/upgrade).

 1. If you want WinAutomation to capture a screenshot when a Process fails, do the following:

 1. From the WinAutomation Console, right click on a Process, select "Edit Process's Properties".
 Go to the "Error Handling" tab and choose "Override Default Options".
 Click "Add screenshot to logs" and save.
-Now if a Process fails, you can view the screenshot captured at runtime from the Power Automate UI flow run details.
+Now if a Process fails, you can view the screenshot captured at runtime from the Windows recorder (V1) flow run details.
 For more information on Process properties, see [WinAutomation docs: Process Properties](https://docs.winautomation.com/en/process-properties.html).

     ![Process properties screen](../media/create-processes/process-properties.png)